 Why You’ll Love Tofu Feta

-- Affordable: Tofu is a budget-friendly ingredient, costing around $4 AUD for 400g.
+- Affordable: Tofu is a budget-friendly ingredient, costing around AUD 4 for 400g.
 This tofu feta is a much more affordable option than some of the pricier store-bought vegan cheeses.

 - Quick Preparation: Although you do need to make this recipe in advance, there’s very little upfront effort.
-It’s as simple as crumbling pressed tofu and then leaving it to marinate!
+It’s as simple as crumbling pressed tofu and leaving it to marinate!

 - Easily Available: Extra firm tofu, the main ingredient for tofu feta, is more widely available in supermarkets than pre-made vegan cheese, making it convenient to buy.